walkernight88/C-Sharp-Repo/README.md

 # C-Sharp-Repo
-C# Class to MongoCollection syncronizer
+C# Class to MongoCollection synchronizer

 Used in C# applications to uniform a collection from MongoDB.
 It's useful when you want collection objects to be similar as structure.
 Empty fields on old objects are filled with default values. (eg. System.Int32, System.Bool)